CliffordIsaboke/yolo/k8's/README.md

 ---

 At this point I was able to implement the functionality of volumes by use of pvc(persistent volume claims) and pv(persistent volume) files.
 Labels were also implemented at this point as per the code.
+Use of k8s controllers to maintain service availability.
+The controllers used are replica sets and replication controller